BeansAreOk/HFM-Redux/README.md

 - Increased End Date to 1946
 - Adding wargoals no longer requires any jingoism requirement
 - Connected all offshore islands as straits to the home island in Japan
+- Panama, Kiel and the Suez Canals are now their own states

 Flavour changes:

 - Added 25 new Russian countries
 - Added 3 new British countries
-- Added Stormtrooper and Submarine units to the game.
+- Added 2 new units to the game: Stormtroopers and Submarines
-- Added more UK flavour events
-- Added more US flavour events
+- Added more UK, US, Swedish and Canadian flavour events
 - Added decisions for Fascist Germany to attack France, the Benelux, and Denmark and Norway
+- Flavour given to Vichy France
+- Decision for Wallonian culture to be accepted by France
+- Decision for Ottomans to accept the Greeks upon unlocking Mass Politics and becoming a Republic
+- Decision for Poland to claim German territory to its west

 Historical fixes: